Corporate provision funds

 Their scope extends to all employment relationships under private law, in particular the employment contracts of salaried employees and manual workers.
 As a rule, the employer selects the corporate provision fund and enters into a membership contract with the selected fund.
 A similar provision model was introduced for freelancers and the self-employed on 1 January 2008.

-As at 31 December 2015 nine corporate provision funds managed total assets of € 8.31 billion.
+As at 31 December 2020 eight corporate provision funds managed total assets of € 14.50 billion.
 One corporate provision fund manages two collective investment undertakings, while the other eight manage only one each.
 Please refer to the current Annual Report of the FMA for more details and statistics.

 How does the scheme work?